Towards Generalizable Neural Solvers for Vehicle Routing Problems via Ensemble with Transferrable Local Policy: Introduction

 \section{Introduction}

 Vehicle Routing Problems (VRPs) are a kind of canonical NP-hard combinatorial optimization problems, with broad applications in logistics~\cite{logistics}.
-VRPs have been widely studied for decades, and various heuristic algorithms are proposed, such as LKH~\cite{LKH2, LKH3}, SISR~\cite{SISR}, and HGS~\cite{HGS}.
+They have been widely studied for decades, and various heuristic methods are proposed, such as LKH~\cite{LKH2,LKH3}, SISR~\cite{SISR}, and HGS~\cite{HGS}.
 However, existing heuristic methods are highly domain-specific, require lots of expert knowledge, and suffer from low efficiency in solving large-scale instances, which limit their application.

-Recently, machine learning has been adapted to solve combinatorial optimization problems, which utilizes deep neural networks to extract features, learn heuristics, and generate solutions, named Neural Combinatorial Optimization (NCO)~\cite{NCO_RL}.
-Depending on the training scheme, existing NCO methods can be classified into supervised learning~(SL)~\cite{gnn_2, sun2023difusco} and reinforcement learning~(RL) methods~\cite{s2v_dqn, AM}.
-SL-based methods usually require numerous (nearly) optimal solutions as labels, which are hardly applicable.
-Instead, RL-based methods train the model by interaction with the environment, which have been empirically shown to be more efficient and effective, and prevail in application scenarios.
+Recently, machine learning has been adapted to solve combinatorial optimization problems~\cite{bengio_review,cappart2023combinatorial}, which utilizes deep neural networks to extract features, learn heuristics, and generate solutions, named Neural Combinatorial Optimization~(NCO)~\cite{NCO_RL}.
+Depending on the training scheme, NCO includes Supervised Learning~(SL)~\cite{gnn_2,NIE} and Reinforcement Learning~(RL) methods~\cite{AM}.
+SL-based methods usually require numerous (nearly) optimal solutions as labels, which are hardly applicable if optimal solutions are expensive to obtain~\cite{NCO_RL}.
+RL-based methods train the model using objective function evaluations as rewards, which are effective in most scenarios~\cite{JSSP,ELS}.

-According to the behavior of generating solutions, RL-based methods can be generally divided into improvement and construction methods.
-Improvement methods learn to iteratively improve the quality of solutions.
-For example, the L2I method~\cite{L2I} learns to select appropriate operators to refine the solution iteratively.
-Improvement methods have the advantage of exploiting human knowledge, but the iterative framework leads to limited efficiency.
-Construction methods learn to sequentially extend a partial solution until a complete solution is constructed, which can generate solutions in an end-to-end manner.
-This procedure can be modeled as a Markov Decision Process (MDP) and solved by RL~\cite{NCO_RL, s2v_dqn, AM}.
+According to the process of generating solutions, RL-based methods can be generally divided into improvement and construction methods.
+Improvement methods learn to iteratively improve the quality of solutions, e.g., by selecting appropriate operators~\cite{L2I}.
+They have the advantage of exploiting human knowledge, but suffer from limited search efficiency~\cite{neural-kopt} and high latency in inference~\cite{difusco}.
+Construction methods learn to extend a partial solution sequentially until a complete solution is constructed.
+This procedure can be modeled as a Markov Decision Process (MDP) and solved by RL~\cite{NCO_RL,s2v_dqn}.
 Construction methods are very computationally efficient, which can solve hundreds of instances in a few seconds.
-However, most existing construction methods only work well on small-scale problems with simple node distributions, and their performance deteriorates dramatically on large-scale and cross-distribution problems that are common in practice.
+However, most construction methods only work well on problems with simple node distributions and limited scales.
+Their performance deteriorates dramatically on cross-distribution and cross-scale problems that are common in practice~\cite{rethink,DRO}.